Air Raid Precautions

 The A.R.P.
 Bulletin

-The A.R.P Bulletin is published by the Office of Civil Air Raid Precautions as a short newspaper that covered regional and war-related topics.
+The A.R.P Bulletin was published by the Office of Civil Air Raid Precautions as a short newspaper that covered regional and war-related topics.

 Preparing for aerial attack